sashaOM231190/IMDSCore/README.md

 Azure-hosted containers or Service Fabric apps

-🚀 Core Features
+#Core Features

-🔐 Managed Identity Token Probing
+- Managed Identity Token Probing
 Repeatedly acquires tokens using either ManagedIdentityCredential (--mode mic) or DefaultAzureCredential (--mode dac) and logs successes or failures.

-🚨 Failure Threshold Monitoring
+- Failure Threshold Monitoring
 Automatically exits if a configurable number of consecutive failures is reached.

-🌐 Network Trace Collection
+- Network Trace Collection
 Collects IMDS traffic using netsh (on Windows) or tcpdump (on Linux) to troubleshoot endpoint reachability and delays.

-⚙️ Flexible Command-Line Interface
+- Flexible Command-Line Interface
 Intuitive and robust CLI with named switches for mode, identity type, log directory, test mode, and tracing options.